aronweston/Just-another-weather-app/README.md

 - [x] Build the UI.js file to:
     - [x] Build a current weather update based on the users location.
     - [x] Build a 5 day forecast based on the users location.
-- [ ] Connect the Unsplash API to output a background image to the body that corresponds with the weather.
+- [x] Connect the Unsplash API to output a background image to the body that corresponds with the weather.
+- [] Connect button to refresh page through event bubbling

+## Bugs
+- [ ] UI.js - Background image conditional for night produces some random and non related images; perhaps chose the first image of the array instead of random.
+- [ ] WEATHER.js - Console Warning: Violation Only request geolocation information in response to a user gesture.
+Useful links: [1](https://stackoverflow.com/questions/47581575/only-request-geolocation-information-in-response-to-a-user-gesture)
 - [ ] CSS: Forecast table overflow from container